nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts including `CommandBox`, `ResultDisplay`, `StatusBarFooter`.
 The `mainWindow` also has `HelpWindow` and `AddCommandPopupWindow` that will be shown to the user when required.
 Detailed implementation of the `AddCommandPopupWindow` is written [here](#pop-up-window-for-add-command).
-All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+All these UI components, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

-Furthermore, the `MainWindow` can be filled by **one** List panels, such as `BuyerListPanel` and `PetListPanel`, for display.
+Furthermore, the `MainWindow` can be filled by **one** list panel, such as `BuyerListPanel` and `PetListPanel`, for display.
-Which list panel is displayed depends on the input `Command`.
+The list panel displayed depends on the input `Command`.
 Each list panel can have any number of the corresponding card.
 For example, `BuyerListPanel` can have any number of `BuyerCard`.
 All the list panels and cards inherit from the abstract `UiPart`, but **not shown** in the diagram below to reduce graph